padajar/padajar.github.io/_posts/2026-01-27-hunt-recap.md

   for the first time ever, our sign-up form had a survey to collect people’s thoughts on winning. by and large, people don’t feel ready yet, but are excited to do the things that would help them feel ready (i.e., writing more puzzles) — a few years ago, we started writing a NES hunt, and though momentum sputtered, we’re planning to get back on that this year with some internal potlucks and whatnot.

-  there seems to be a decent amount of excitement to someday actually win. if all goes well, of starting to actively try and win come 2028+. of course, this is all thinking years in advance, and we’ll see how trying to write potlucks and hunts goes, and people would have to want to do things when we get there, and we’d have to actually *win* (certainly no guarantees on that), but there’s are worlds where we win in the next 5–10 years that aren’t very farfetched.
+  there seems to be a decent amount of excitement to someday actually win. if all goes well, of starting to actively try and win come 2028+. of course, this is all thinking years in advance, and we’ll see how trying to write potlucks and hunts goes, and people would have to want to do things when we get there, and we’d have to actually *win* (certainly no guarantees on that), but there are worlds where we win in the next 5–10 years that aren’t very farfetched.

   it’s a bit weird to think about it all. people make such a big deal about winning hunt, and writing the next one, in a way that feels a bit unsustainable as a practice. (i’ve heard some stories of people that took a year sabbatical from their jobs just to write hunt, though i doubt that’s something i’ll be able to do.) sure, it’s incredibly grand in scale and there are thousands and thousands of people hours needed to write and test hundreds of puzzles. but also, between the ESP and theater backgrounds of our leadership team, i feel like we’d be able to figure it out.